The Citadel continues to confront past by establishing a healing center in Charleston

 J. Goosby Smith, assistant provost for Diversity, Equity and Inclusion, and Larry Daniel, dean of the Zucker Family School of Education, did not shy away from the military school's fraught history.

-As a backdrop, The Citadel's home is in the Lowcountry, which bore witness to twin tragedies in 2015: the police killing of unarmed black man Walter Scott and the racially motivated murders of nine black worshippers at Emanuel AME Church.
+As a backdrop, The Citadel's home is in the Lowcountry, which bore witness to twin tragedies in 2015: Walter Scott, a black man, was fatally shot by a white police officer after a tussle over a Taser, and a self-avowed white supremacist gunned down nine black worshippers at Emanuel AME Church.

-"We weren't telling a story, good bad and indifferent, about the past, present and future," Daniel said.
-"We were honest.
-And we were direct."
+"We were telling a story, good, bad and indifferent, about the past, present and future," Daniel said.

 The Citadel was ultimately one of the 10 schools nationwide to receive a $30,000 grant from the Association of American Colleges and Universities for the creation of a Truth, Racial Healing and Transformation Center.
 The grant is renewable for up to three years.